AlexFreik/Checkers-in-Delft/WEB.md

 < Access-Control-Allow-Origin: *
 < Access-Control-Allow-Credentials: true
 ```
-Again, the server responded with 401, because the request was missing the `Authorization` header.
+Again, the server responded with 401 because the request was missing the `Authorization` header.
-Hence, it did not behave the same way as in the browser, since it is browser's and not server's responsibility to remember
+Hence, it did not behave the same way as in the browser since it is the browser's and not the server's responsibility to remember
-the credentials, server expects it to be provided every time.
+the credentials.
+The server expects it to be provided every time.

 ### 4
 #### 4.1
-We will try to implement the standard Draughts game for 2 player.
+We will try to implement the standard Draughts game for 2 players.

 #### 4.2